-School Psychology - Masters plus Certification
+School Psychology - Educational Specialist

 The goal of the program is to prepare students for entry level positions as school psychologists in the Commonwealth of Pennsylvania who will work with students in school settings.
 In keeping with the ecological perspective, students are prepared to affect student learning through direct assessments and interventions as well as through collaboration with families, teachers, administrators, and community liaisons.
 The program emphasizes best practices including the Response to Intervention (RtI) model and diversity awareness.

 - Provides the candidate with a cross disciplinary approach involving psychology, education, and school psychology

 - Emphasizes supervised training in specific assessment, intervention, and consultation skills to serve children by using reflective and data-based decision making

 - Provides training to work with culturally, educationally, and socio-economically diverse populations

 - Promotes the development of a professional identity that is consistent with the standards, professional ethics and legal mandates that govern the roles of school psychologists